subha996/opencv_explorer/README.md

 4. Enhanced Learning Experience: By providing an engaging and exploratory platform, our application aims to make the learning process more enjoyable.
 You can actively interact with different parameters and witness their effects, fostering a dynamic learning environment.

-Overall, our application streamlines the exploration of commonly used code, facilitates comprehension of parameter changes, enables real-time observations without IDE usage, and enhances the overall learning experience by making it more fun and exploratory.
+Overall, this application streamlines the exploration of commonly used code, facilitates comprehension of parameter changes, enables real-time observations without IDE usage, and enhances the overall learning experience by making it more fun and exploratory.

 <h4 align="center"> Use of Application is really simple </h4>